microsoft/MixedReality-WebRTC/libs/Microsoft.MixedReality.WebRTC.Native/docs/design.md

 The library keeps a global collection of all `PeerConnection` objects allocated.
 All other objects are kept alive via an ownership tree with a `PeerConnection` object at its root.

 All objects kept alive by the library itself, that is the collection of `PeerConnection` objects and some extra global implementation objects, are referenced by `rtc::scoped_refptr` such that unloading the library shall release all references and destroy all objects, unless some of them are explicitly kept alive by a language wrapper itself, for example because an asynchronous call did not complete yet.
+This is of critical importance in some contexts like _e.g._ if using that library inside the Unity editor, where it will be unloaded and reloaded on each Play session, and therefore needs to stop all its threads and release its resources.

 Note that the WebRTC library uses a partially-intrusive pattern for ref-counting which allow only augmenting the class instance with a reference count variable when needed:

 ```cpp
 class C {}; // nothing special here